bracke/AdaReferenceCard/README.md

 In particular:

-- Missing items.
+- Adding missing items.
-- Wrong/incomplete descriptions.
+- Improving wrong/incomplete descriptions.
-- Spelling.
+- Fixing spelling mistakes.
 - Improvements to the LaTeX code.
+- Translations.
+- Other paper sizes.
-- Translating.
+- Other file formats.